MaoXinn/DATTI/README.md

 * triples_1: relation triples encoded by ids in source KG;
 * triples_2: relation triples encoded by ids in target KG;

-## Entity and Relation embeddings
-The pre-trained Embeddings are stored in /Embeddings
+* The datasets and pre-trained embeddings could be downloaded from Releases https://github.com/MaoXinn/DATTI/releases

 ## Environment